 # Connector SDK

 Workato was built with the philosophy that anyone can do enterprise-level integrations without any coding involved.
-As such, connectors on the platform should aim to balance functionality with ease of use.
-Whether you're developing a connector for your own team's use or you're a third-party developer looking to list your connector on Workato, reading this documentation is useful in getting you started on your journey.
+Connectors on the platform aim to balance functionality with ease of use.
+Whether you're developing a connector for your own team's use or you're a third-party developer looking to list your connector on Workato, this documentation can help you on your journey.

 # What is a custom connector?

-A connector allows Workato to interact with a single application through a series of triggers and actions.
-Triggers monitor for events that occur in the application you hope to connect to and kickstart a workflow of actions that we call recipes.
+A connector enables Workato to engage with a single application through a sequence of triggers and actions.
+Triggers actively monitor events within the target application and initiate a series of actions known as recipes.
 Actions carry out specific pre-defined operations in the target application.

 Connectors built on the SDK are called custom connectors.
-These connectors have a private scope by default which means that they are only visible and available to the connector owner.
-After the connector is built and ready, you also have the ability to share it with others on various levels.
+These connectors have a private scope by default.
+This means they are only visible and available to the connector owner.
+You can choose to share your custom connector with open source code or closed source code.
+Both methods support automatic update notifications for users and child connectors when a new version is released.

-Workato has a whole host of other features and functionalities that might help you achieve what you are hoping for such as our universal HTTP connector or custom actions if your integration needs aren't so complex.
-Learn more.
+Workato provides features and functionalities to help you, including our universal HTTP connector and custom actions if your integration needs aren't so complex.
+Learn more about universal connectors and custom actions.

-If you've decided that a custom connector is necessary, do check in at our developer portal (opens new window) to see if anyone has contributed a custom connector to the application you're looking for.
-Our friendly support team via chat on our main website can also help you check our internal repository of custom connectors built by our customer success team.
+If you've decided that a custom connector is necessary, you can search the Community library (opens new window) to see if anyone has contributed a custom connector to the application you're looking for.
+Our support team on our main website (opens new window) can also help you check our internal repository of custom connectors over chat.